aces/Loris-MRI/docs/scripts_md/get_dicom_files.md

            the scan type name is not used to determine which DICOM files to extract.
 This option must be used if no patient name patterns were specified via `-names` (see above).

+\-outdir  : full path of the root directory in which the script will temporarily extract the DICOM
-\-outdir  : extract the files in directory `<dir_argument>/get_dicom_files.pl.<random_string>`
+           files before building the final `.tar.gz` file.
+The files will be extracted in directory `<outdir>/get_dicom_files.pl.<random_string>`.
+For example with
-           For example with `-d /data/tmp`, the DICOM files might be extracted in `/data/tmp/get_dicom_files.pl.n1d4`.
-By default, dir\_argument is set to the value of the environment variable `TMPDIR`.
-Since the UNIX program `tar` has known limitations with NFS file systems (incorrect reports of files that changed while they are archived), the argument to `-d` should not be a directory that resides on an NFS mounted file system.
+           `-outdir /data/tmp`, the DICOM files might be extracted in `/data/tmp/get_dicom_files.pl.n1d4`.
+           By default, outdir is set to the value of the environment variable `TMPDIR`.
+           Since the UNIX program `tar` has known limitations with NFS file systems (incorrect reports of files that changed while they are archived), the argument to `-outdir` should not be a directory that resides on an NFS mounted file system.
 Failure to do so might result in `get_dicom_files.pl` failing.
+Note that this argument has no impact on the location of the final `.tar.gz` file.
+Use option `-outfile` to control that.

 \-outfile : basename of the final `tar.gz` file to produce, in the current directory (defaults to
            `dicoms.tar.gz`).